 The Pupils' E-Safety Policy has been produced as an easy to understand booklet, a copy of which is given to each pupil when they first start using the computers at the school.
 Posters are also positioned near to computers to remind the pupils of key considerations when using the internet.
 The policy booklet is reviewed and updated each year by the school council and through whole school assemblies.
 This ensures that pupils' understanding grows and develops as they move through the school and that they take ownership of it.
 The policy is also shared with parents annually at the beginning of each new school year, and revisited termly in classes as part of the ICT curriculum.
+All class teachers have access to suitable and age appropriate resources from EYFS through to Upper KS2.

-4.3 The E-Safety Curriculum
+4.3The E-Safety Curriculum

-Teachers follow the learning objectives outlined in Target Tracker when planning and delivering the I.C.T. curriculum, of which there are specific objectives addressing e-safety within each year group.
+Teachers follow the learning objectives outlined in the national curriculum when planning and delivering the I.C.T. curriculum, of which there are specific objectives addressing e-safety within each year group.
 The I.C.T. curriculum is supplemented by the Switched On Computing by Rising Stars, as well as the Espresso Coding by Discovery Education, both of which highlight E-Safety considerations for teachers and/or pupils in their sample plans.
+E-Safety is specifically addressed by using the Education for a Connected World framework with differentiated statements across the key stages.